klahnakoski/auth0-spa/README.md

 ## Configuration

-The `config.json` file has been set so you can use this SPA served from localhost.
+The `config.json` file has been set so you can use this SPA served from `http://dev.localhost`.
 An `audience` and `scope` have been set, and must match you API configuration at `auth0.com`.

 * Include `{"scope": "offline_access"}` to see how refresh tokens work
 * Exclude `scope` and `audience` to send opaque access tokens to API.

+> Be sure to add `dev.localhost` to you `hosts` file

 ## Features

 * Maintains its own state through redirects
 * Shares Access Token among tabs
 * Handles multiple scenarios access token scenarios
+* Transfers session to API session once API is contacted

 ## Code